robertdas12/MySecondJavaProgram/README.md

 # MySecondJavaProgram
-This is a second java program to be store in the git repository
+This is a second java program to be store in the git repository main branch